noahcoetsee/SpaceRPG/documentation/HAS/Core Systems/README.md

-# Core Systems
+# Core Species

-The Core Systems are the habitat of the some of the galaxies most ancient, and intelligent species in the known Galaxy.
+The Core Species are the ancient species that have been around the galaxy forever.

 ## Systems
 - Ceacims